Ibrakara/Rock_Paper_Scissors/README.md

-It is a rock-scissor-paper game, playing against computer
+It is a rock-scissor-paper game, playing against computer,